about

-Nicholas Battis is a Brooklyn-based painter whose colorful, textured, and layered work investigates nature, process, the built environment, and the digital age.
+Nicholas Battis is a Brooklyn and Connecticut-based painter whose colorful, textured, and layered work investigates nature, process, the built environment, and the digital age.
 He received his MFA from Pratt Institute in 1989 and has been actively pursuing a career in the New York art scene ever since.
 His career in the arts is multifaceted, including art-making, curating, and consulting.
 He has had one-person shows of his painting at George Billis Gallery in New York and Los Angeles; Judy Saslow, Chicago; and Court Tree Collective, Brooklyn.

 Artist Statement